Chronic Pain/CRPS

 The truth is that most pain relievers aren’t very effective against chronic pain syndromes.
 The relief they provide is temporary at best, which doesn’t help when your pain is chronic.

-Chronic pain also leads to a condition called central sensitization, which worsens the pain cycle.
+Chronic pain also leads to a condition known as central sensitization, which exacerbates the pain cycle.
 Biochemical changes occur in your central nervous system when your nerves constantly carry pain messages to your brain.
 As a result, you become overly sensitive and experience pain from non-painful stimuli, like the touch of soft clothing.

 What type of pain is caused by mental health disorders?